Table of Contents

 The final phase focuses on executing the controls, training staff, and preparing for audit.
 Technical controls from the risk treatment plan are deployed.
 Operational procedures are finalised and approved.
 Security awareness training is delivered to all staff.
 An ISO 27001 internal audit is conducted to identify nonconformities before the certification body arrives.
 A management review is completed to demonstrate leadership engagement.

-This 90-day timeline is achievable for small to mid-size organisations with existing security foundations and dedicated implementation resources.
-Larger organisations, or those starting from a low security baseline, should plan for up to 6 months.
+This 6-week timeline is achievable for most organizations with existing security foundations and dedicated implementation resources.
 Rushing the process to meet an arbitrary deadline is the leading cause of audit failures and certification theatre, a situation where documented controls exist only on paper and fall apart under auditor questioning.
 For a detailed breakdown of where implementations go wrong, see our guide on common pitfalls in ISO 27001.

 Week 1: Project Initiation